Competition (economics)

 Adjacent advertisements in an 1885 newspaper for the makers of two competing ore concentrators (machines that separate out valuable ores from undesired minerals).
 The lower ad touts that their price is lower, and that their machine's quality and efficiency was demonstrated to be higher, both of which are general means of economic competition.

 In economics, competition is a scenario where different economic firms are in contention to obtain goods that are limited by varying the elements of the marketing mix: price, product, promotion and place.
 In classical economic thought, competition causes commercial firms to develop new products, services and technologies, which would give consumers greater selection and better products.
 The greater the selection of a good is in the market, the lower prices for the products typically are, compared to what the price would be if there was no competition (monopoly) or little competition (oligopoly).

-The level of competition that exists within the market is dependent on a variety of factors both on the firm/ seller side; the number of firms, barriers to entry, information, and availability/ accessibility of resources.
+The level of competition that exists within the market is dependent on a variety of factors on both the firm and seller sides, including the number of firms, barriers to entry, information, and the availability and accessibility of resources.
 The number of buyers within the market also factors into competition with each buyer having a willingness to pay, influencing overall demand for the product in the market.